Keith969/8755prg/README.md

    You also need a copy of Visual C++ 2022.
    Set the env var QTDIR to the location of your Qt installation.
-   Windows users - open eprom_prg.sln (the solution file) Mac & Linux users - run qmake on the eprom_prj.pro file to generate a makefile.
+   Windows users - open eprom_prg.sln (the solution file) Mac & Linux users - run qmake on the eprom_prg.pro file to generate a makefile.

-2) With the executable built, you can then connect the PC to the hardware using a FTDI cable.  suitable one can be found on Amazon by searching for "DTECH FTDI USB to TTL 3.3V Serial Adapter Debug Cable 0.1 inch Pitch Female Socket Header UART IC FT232RL Chip Windows 10 8 7 Linux Mac (1.8m)" The USB end plugs into a USB A port, the 6 pin connector plugs into the header on the hardware, with the black wire going to the gnd pin.
+2) With the executable built, you can then connect the PC to the hardware using a FTDI cable.
+A suitable one can be found on Amazon by searching for "DTECH FTDI USB to TTL 3.3V Serial Adapter Debug Cable 0.1 inch Pitch Female Socket Header UART IC FT232RL Chip Windows 10 8 7 Linux Mac (1.8m)" The USB end plugs into a USB-A port, the 6 pin connector plugs into the header on the hardware, with the black wire going to the gnd pin.
    (Make sure this is correct, unfortunately the connector is reversible and getting it the wrong way could damage the PIC).